11:3 Through faith we understand that the worlds were framed by the word of God,

 -- Not natural order, but steps ordered by the Lord, often contrary to natural thinking.

-In fact, when Abraham was first called, he did not know that the land would be his inheritance.
-After he had obeyed and had arrived in the land, he received the promise.
-But he did not receive the inheritance in his lifetime. cp: Gen 12:1-7; Acts 7:5
+Abraham obeyed, though he did not know where the Lord was leading him.
+It was not until after he had arrived in Canaan, that the Lord promised to give him that land.
+Yet, he did not receive that promised inheritance in his lifetime. cp: Gen 12:1-7; Acts 7:5

 11:9 By faith he sojourned in the land of promise, as [in] a strange country,